 They've always used black people for either entertainment or exploitation.

-There was a great piece that came out in the post on June 4th, and they talked about how uh in this piece from the post now.
+There was a great piece that came out in the Post on June 4th, and they talked about how, in this piece from the Post, interesting.

-They said that hasn't been any type of success in narrowing the gap between white uh income and black income since 1968.
+They said there hasn't been any type of success in narrowing the gap between white income and black income since 1968.

 That's the whole civil rights movement.